abhijeet1069/OSSU/3-core-systems/1-OS/ostep-lecture/1-lec/1-lec.md

 OS is the first program to run.

-What if a user process wants to do something restricted?
+## What if a user process wants to do something restricted?
-What if OS wants to stop "A" and run "B"?
-What if "A" does something that is slow (disk, network I/O)?

-Mode : CPU bit
-    OS : kernel mode (can do anything on system)
+We use what is called trap, its a hardware instruction to switch from user to restricted kernel mode and back OS : kernel mode (can do anything on system)
-    User Program : user mode (can do limited number of things) trap - hardware instruction to switch from user to restricted kernel mode return from trap
+User Program : user mode (can do limited number of things)

-Process -- trap --> OS -- return from trap -->
+Process -- trap -->  Kernel Mode --> return from trap --> User mode
                 (system calls)

+## What if OS wants to stop "A" and run "B"?

+Time interrupt is a hardware support.
+When OS boots:
+    It boots in kernel mode.
+    Installs trap handlers.
+    Start interrupt timer.